Live Webcam of Hall's Harbour

 If you haven’t eaten Nova Scotia lobster in Nova Scotia, then you haven’t really eaten lobster.
 This popular crustacean is still the lifeblood of our many working fishing communities.

 Looking for the best places to get fresh lobster?
 Visit the Hall's Harbour Lobster Pound in Hall's Harbour and pluck a fresh lobster from the tank then, while you wait for your lobster to be cooked, stroll the wharf and watch lobster boats navigating the narrow harbour when the tide is in.
-In Yarmouth, savour a lobster picnic at Stanley Lobster, or take a trip to the Northumberland Shore to learn about lobsters - and how you can adopt one - at the Northumberland Fisheries Museum.
+On the South Shore, stop in Shelburne, Nova Scotia's Lobster Capital for, you guessed it - lobster, or take a trip to the Northumberland Shore to learn about lobsters - and how you can adopt one - at the Northumberland Fisheries Museum.

 For an ‘Original Nova Scotia Lobster Supper’ visit the Shore Club where they have been serving up lobster suppers for over 78 years.
 Foodies can rejoice – there’s lobster to enjoy in every corner of the province.